fbpx

 Applicants who receive a positive Stage 1 assessment after being removed from Canada by the Minister, or who leave voluntarily, and who do not have any other reasons for being deemed inadmissible, may be allowed to come back also.
 However, there is no obligation to admit applicants who have received a positive Stage 1 Humanitarian and Compassionate assessment and wish to return to Canada to complete the application.

-When a positive Stage 1 assessment is made after an applicant has left Canada, a Stage 1 approval letter and IMM 5669 Schedule A are sent to the applicant and/or counsel.
+When IRCC makes a positive Stage 1 assessment after an applicant leaves Canada, they send a Stage 1 approval letter and IMM 5669 Schedule A to the applicant and/or counsel.

-If the applicant does not respond within 60 days, a final decision is made with the information on the file.
+If the applicant does not respond within 60 days, IRCC makes a final decision with the information on the file.

-If the applicant provides the requested information, the application is sent for Stage 2 processing.
+If the applicant provides the requested information, IRCC sends the application for Stage 2 processing.

 Negative Stage 1 Assessment